 Advancement Requires Mentorship

 Though certainly goal-oriented, advancement is not a competition.
 Rather, it is a joint effort involving the leaders, the members, other volunteers such as merit badge counselors or Venturing consultants, and the family.
-Though much is done individually at their own pace, youth often work together in groups to focus on achievements and electives at Cub Scout den meetings, for example, or participate in a Boy Scout camp out or Sea Scout cruise.
+Though much is done individually at their own pace, youth often work together in groups to focus on achievements and electives at Cub Scout den meetings, for example, or participate in a Scouts BSA camp out or Sea Scout cruise.

 The Advancement Program